roytang/blog/content/post/2007/09/lorwyn-planeswalkers.md

 **

 Ah, Liliana, first among equals.
 Well, first to be previewed anyway.
 The finisher will win you games in Limited -- but only after much blood has already been spilled.
 The special move on the other hand, pulls out all your other bombs from your deck (hope you had a few!)
 The normal move is meh in both Limited and Constructed -- paying 5 for a repeating single discard effect isn't really that good.
-For Constructed, her finisher has a strange synergy with Jace Beleren's&#8230;populate the graveyards, then animate 'em all under my control.
+For Constructed, her finisher has a strange synergy with Jace Beleren's... populate the graveyards, then animate 'em all under my control.
 Well, it's pretty good with Damnation as well.
 A bit of a "win more" card, if you live long enough to get Liliana online, you're probably a control deck and you're already winning.

 **